diarmuidwhelan/python_project/README.md

 # Predictive Modelling
 Fisher used the 4 characteristics, sepal length and width and petal length and width, to build a model that could predict the iris species type from these.
 The model built was a linear model.
 In iris_model.py, I am going to attempt to use some of python's machine learning packages to develop a model to predict species type.

-First I plot the relationshsip between some of the features.
+First I plot the relationshsip between some of the features.K Means clustering can be used on the features to attempt to group the species together.
+Here I attempt to  build 3 groups - 1 for each species type.

 ![alt text](https://github.com/diarmuidwhelan/python_project/blob/master/Sepal_features_relationship.png "Sepal Length & Width")